Acarology Summer Program

 Fayetteville, AR 72701

-Housing will be on campus, just a few minute walk from the classroom, in suite-style dormitory rooms with bedrooms, bathrooms, and a living room.
+Housing will be on campus, just a few minute walk from the classroom, in suite-style dormitory rooms with 4 bedrooms, 2 bathrooms, a living room, washer and dryer, and kitchen.
 Each participant will have their own bedroom.
-The dormitory complex has laundry facilities, computer lab, communal kitchen, and an attached dining hall.
+The apartment complex has a community center including fitness equipment.
 Participants may find their own housing options but will be responsible for getting themselves to the program each day.